KotDCG/KotDCG.github.io/King of the Dead.md

 ### Scoring points

 Players will score points by completing a run (sequence) of 3 numbered cards (not royals or Joker).
 The run must be of the same color and start from lowest to highest.
 The highest card of the run is scored, placing it face-down in the player’s play area.
 The other cards of the run go into that player’s discard.
 There is no benefit to playing a longer run than required.
 Note: Playing a run is optional.

-It may be a bad idea to score runs with your starting deck - you’ll need those to get higher value cards!
+*It may be a bad idea to score runs with your starting deck at the beginning of the game - you’ll need those to get higher value cards!*

 #### Special Rule: Aces